Annual Review 2021–22

 About AFCA’s small business jurisdiction

-Under the AFCA Rules, a small business is defined as an organisation with fewer than 100 employees at the time the act, or omission, of the financial firm being complained about occurred.
+AFCA defines a small business as an organisation with fewer than 100 employees when the alleged act or omission by the financial firm happened.

-AFCA cannot consider some small business loan complaints received after 25 April 2020, if they arise from COVID-19 relief measures.
+AFCA can’t consider some small business loan complaints arising from COVID-19 relief measures received after 25 April 2020.
 The AFCA Rules were amended following the issue of a notifiable instrument made by the Australian Government Treasurer on 24 April 2020.

 Background